• Menu

 Rough Collie vs Border Collie Exercise

-Border Collies and Rough Collies both need significant amounts of exercise every day.
+Border Collies and Rough Collies both need a lot of exercise every day.

-Border Collies are bred to be able to work outside all day, covering many miles and working to keep charge of their flock at the same time.
+Border Collies are bred to work outside all day, covering many miles and keeping charge of their flock at the same time.

 They are likely to get restless on less than two hours’ exercise a day, and divert their pent up energy into unwanted behaviors instead.
 Bored Border Collies are notorious chewers!